CNS 7.1 / GCTS: Grounded Chiral Tensor Synthesis

 This is the current research hub for CNS 7.1 / GCTS: Grounded Chiral Tensor Synthesis.

-GCTS changes the center of gravity from “synthesize conflicting narratives” to rank likely truth under limited, contradictory, and adversarial evidence.
-It ranks truth through structured possible worlds, evidence, access conditions, and calibrated uncertainty.
+GCTS changes the center of gravity from narrative synthesis to likely-truth ranking under limited, contradictory, and access-controlled evidence.
+It ranks claims through structured possible worlds, evidence atoms, record-access states, proof traces, contradiction residuals, and calibrated uncertainty.

 The core move:

-CNS should build a distribution over structured possible worlds, quantify the mismatch between language, logic, evidence, and access states, and emit ranked, confidence-calibrated likely-truth hypotheses with explicit evidence, record dependencies, and uncertainty.
+CNS should build a distribution over structured possible worlds, quantify the mismatch between language, logic, evidence, and access states, and emit ranked, confidence-calibrated likely-truth hypotheses with explicit evidence, record dependencies, proof support, and uncertainty.

 What Changed From CNS 2.0